- An Alzheimer’s or dementia caregiver feeling overwhelmed, frustrated, and maybe even fearful for the well-being of

 - Feeling guilty for thoughts of starting the search for a higher level of care, including transitioning them to a care community?

-I’ve been through the 14-year Alzheimer’s journey with my mom.
+I’ve been through the 14-year dementia and Alzheimer’s journey with my mom.
 I’ve lived through all the decisions, made all the mistakes and come out the other side with a strong purpose to serve others who have loved ones suffering from Alzheimer’s or dementia.

 You need solutions that work for everyone in your family, including your loved one with dementia or Alzheimer’s.
 I’m here to create a customized dementia journey plan with you so you have no regrets or guilt when looking back on this journey.
-As a Dementia Care expert who can help you build a care plan that quiets the sense of overwhelm, fear, sadness, frustration and other emotions.
+As a Dementia Care expert, I can help you build a care plan that quiets the sense of overwhelm, fear, sadness, frustration and other emotions.
 You need an a fellow journeyman to support you on these four to eight years, someone you can trust, who’s been in your shoes.

 I work with you to build a dementia journey plan that you can refer to while on your loved one’s dementia journey.

 - Work with you to create a phased plan, based on quantifiable criteria, so you know how and when to prepare for each phase of the journey

 - Offer compassionate guidance and solutions from experience

 - Help reduce your loved one’s resistance and frustration by enhancing and refining your dementia communications skills with both your loved one and family members